SuleymanDemirelKazakhstan/final-project-yernarniyara/README.md

   Gender - both female and male
   Education - doesn't matter

-  Also there will be users from medical institutions, who will use admin panel in order to control and evaluate blood donation.

   ## User Stories
-  - As a donor, I want to see all of my donations and be able to track my achievemnts in a bonus system
+  - As a donor, I want to see all of my donations and be able to track my achievements in a bonus system
   - As a donor, I want to use both website and application for easier access to data
-  - As a medical center I want to see what blood we have in our bank and what types we need
-  - As a medical center, I want to track statictics and users that were donating blood in our center